-In addition to the symmetric ghost Lagrange density, we also construct a homotopy that continuously interpolates between the Faddeev--Popov construction, the symmetric setup and the opposed Faddeev--Popov construction, all with respect to the covariant Lorenz gauge fixing, cf.\ \thmref{thm:symmetric-ghost-homotopy-qym}.
+In addition, in \thmref{thm:symmetric-ghost-homotopy-qym} we also construct a homotopy in the sense of \eqnref{eqn:gf-hom-ghost} that continuously interpolates between the corresponding Faddeev--Popov construction, cf.\ \cite[Corollary 4.6]{Prinz_5}, the symmetric setting of \propref{prop:symmetric-ghost-qym} and the opposed Faddeev--Popov construction, where we introduce the \emph{gauge ghost parameter} \(\vartheta\):

+Moreover, to complement the theoretical constructions and insights, we work out the specific cases of a \(\operatorname{SU}(2)\) gauge group and a Schwarzschild spacetime in \exsaref{exmp:qym-su-two}{exmp:qym-schwarzschild}.

-Finally, for the coupling of (effective) Quantum General Relativity to Quantum Yang--Mills theory, we obtain the following results: We can generate the complete gauge fixing and ghost Lagrange densities via a \emph{total gauge fixing boson} \(B := F + G\) as above using the \emph{total BRST operator} \(D := P + Q\) and the \emph{total anti-BRST operator} \(\overline{D} := \overline{P} + \overline{Q}\), cf.\ \thmref{thm:total_gf_ghost_lagrange_density}.
-In addition, we also obtain a double-homotopy if we combine the two homotopies, cf.\ \colref{col:total-setup-double-homotopy}.
+Finally, for the coupling of (effective) Quantum General Relativity to Quantum Yang--Mills theory, we obtain the following results: Given the \emph{total BRST operator} \(D \coloneq P + Q\) from \cite[Theorem 5.1]{Prinz_5} and the \emph{total anti-BRST operator} \(\overline{D} \coloneq \overline{P} + \overline{Q}\) from \cite[Corollary 5.2]{Prinz_5} and let \(\mathcal{D} \coloneq D \circ \overline{D}\) be the \emph{total super-BRST operator} from \defnref{defn:super-brst-operator}.
+Then we can generate the complete gauge fixing and ghost Lagrange density using a \emph{total gauge fixing boson} \(Y \coloneq F + G\) via \(\mathcal{D} Y\), cf.\ \thmref{thm:total_gf_ghost_lagrange_density}.
+In addition, we also obtain a double-homotopy by adding the two individual homotopies, cf.\ \colref{col:total-setup-double-homotopy}.

-Additionally, we refer to \cite{Prinz_2,Prinz_4} for more detailed introductions to (effective) Quantum General Relativity coupled to Quantum Yang--Mills theories.
-In addition, we refer to \cite{Prinz_5} for the introduction to the diffeomorphism-gauge BRST double complex and its corresponding anti complex.
+We refer to \cite{Prinz_2,Prinz_4,Prinz_8} for more detailed introductions to (effective) Quantum General Relativity coupled to Quantum Yang--Mills theories using the same conventions.
+In addition, we refer to \cite{Prinz_5} for the introduction of the diffeomorphism-gauge BRST double complex and its corresponding anti-BRST complex.
 We will use the ghost Lagrange densities from this article in \cite{Prinz_7} to study the cancellation identities for (effective) Quantum General Relativity coupled to the Standard Model.
-This provides an important ingredient to study the renormalization of Quantum Gauge Theories, cf.\ \cite{Kreimer_QG1,vSuijlekom_BV,Prinz_3,Prinz_8}.
+This provides an important ingredient to study the renormalization of Quantum Gauge Theories, cf.\ \cite{Prinz_9,Kreimer_QG1,vSuijlekom_BV,Prinz_3}.
 Moreover, we refer the interested reader to the introductory texts on BRST cohomology and the BV formalism \cite{Barnich_Brandt_Henneaux_1,Mnev,Wernli}, the historical overview \cite{Becchi} and earlier works in a similar direction \cite{Baulieu_Thierry-Mieg,Nakanishi_Ojima,Faizal,Baulieu_Bellon_1,Baulieu_Bellon_2,Shestakova,Barnich_Brandt_Henneaux_2,Upadhyay}.